 The negative side of the Pentium Gold 5405U when compared to a typical entry-level chip is its power consumption of 15 Watts.
 Other entry laptop processors typically consume around 5 Watts.
 For instance, the 4415Y from the Pentium Gold Y series consumes 6 Watts.

 The 5405U features the Intel UHD 610 integrated graphics, as opposed to somewhat faster UHD 620 you can find in the current mainstream 8th Gen Intel Core series chips.
 However, both of these integrated graphics solutions provide very basic performance for gaming and other graphics-related tasks.
 To make gaming on the Pentium Gold 5405U with UHD 610 worse, most (if not all) laptops with the chipset feature only a single RAM slot.
 So, you can’t have dual-channel RAM which helps a lot with gaming performance.

-Note: Performance and benchmark scores of the Intel Pentium Gold 5405U may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Pentium Gold 5405U and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.